Team-Sauron/yellow-blocks-reviews-service/README.md

 ## Yellow Blocks

-> This component renders the total, average and single customer reviews for the Yellow Blocks eCommerce website.
+> This component renders the customer reviews section for the Yellow Blocks eCommerce website.

 ## Related Projects